-EDIT: I thought I had a solution.
-But it turns out PayPal has blocked the way to bypass the currency conversion fee—even when there’s absolutely no reason to make a currency conversion.
+PayPal has blocked the way to bypass the currency conversion fee—even when there’s absolutely no reason to make a currency conversion.

 My idea was to open a currency account in your bank for each currency you handle through PayPal and withdraw the funds to those currency accounts without a conversion.

 You’d still pay your bank for currency conversion (I would’ve paid 1.9€ per withdrawal, which is peanuts compared to how much PayPal is stealing from me).